ohkilab/privacy-consensus-building/en/demographic.md

-デモグラフィック情報
+Question items about Covariates
 ---
-32. あなたの性別を教えてください
+32. Please tell me your gender.
-    - 男性
+    - Male
-    - 女性
+    - Female
-33. あなたの年齢を教えてください
+33. Please tell me your age.
-    - 19歳以下
+    - Under 19
-    - 20代
+    - 20’s
-    - 30代
+    - 30’s
-    - 40代
+    - 40’s
-    - 50代
+    - 50’s
-    - 60歳以上
+    - 60 over
-34. SNSを使用しているか教えてください
+34. Please tell me if you use SNS
-    - 使用しているまたはかつて使用していた
+    - Using or formerly using
-    - 使用していない
+    - Not using
-35. インターネットやスマートフォンの操作にどの程度習熟しているか教えてください
+35. Please tell us how well you are familiar with Internet and smartphone operations
-    - 習熟していない
+    - Very nonproficient
-    - やや習熟していない
+    - Nonproficient
-    - どちらとも言えない
+    - Neutral
-    - やや習熟している
+    - Proficient
-    - 習熟している
+    - Very proficient
-36. あなたは、YouTubeを使ったことはありますか？
+36. Have you ever used YouTube?
-    - はい
+    - Yes
-    - いいえ
+    - No